 LG G Pad 8.3 full review

 The Nexus 7 (2013), LG G Pad and Lenovo Yoga Tablet 8 are all small and cheap tablets, but which one should you buy?
 Find out in our Google Nexus 7 vs LG G Pad 8.3 vs Lenovo Yoga Tablet 8 comparison review.
-See the best tablets of 2014.
+See the best tablets.

 Here are three similarly sized and priced tablets, which are all very different.
 Choosing a tablet can be difficult so we've compared these three in detail to help you decide which the best one for you is.